ardentperf/cnpg-playground/lab/exercise-1-create-lab-vm/README.md

 All you need is a freshly installed Ubuntu 25.04 server.
 There are lots of ways to do this.
 You can use virtualization software (like UTM or Proxmox) and you can use cloud compute providers (like oracle cloud or digital ocean or linode).

+Just clone this repo and run the `install.sh` script on any clean Ubuntu 25.04 server.